glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 ### Tell me a history

 This is the story of a use case, his name is **GetTodayNewsInteractor**.
-GetTodayNewsInteractor travel thought the View - Presenter - Use Case - Repository - Policity - Memory and API and then returned to the View with a lot of news to show, but what happens in this travel?
+GetTodayNewsInteractor travel thought the Presenter - Use Case - Repository - Policity - Memory and API and then returned to the View with a lot of news to show, but what happens in this travel?

 I assume you know MVP pattern, lest start form the presenter